Recently the Government made some unexpected announcements in relation to personal injury claims.

 “When I formed Sheldon Davidson Solicitors it was to help those people that needed help to get themselves back on their feet.
 We will continue to do this and are always available to listen to you if you have been involved in a non-fault accident.

-“All you need to do is pick up the phone and call us on 0333 999 8800 and one of my team will help you get back on track.”
+“All you need to do is pick up the phone and call us and one of my team will help you get back on track.”

-If you have been involved in a traffic accident, been the victim of medical negligence or have been injured in any way due to third party liability, then call Sheldon Davidson Solicitors, Manchester's Personal Injury Experts.
+If you have been involved in a traffic accident, been the victim of medical negligence or are looking to pursue any other type of personal injury claim, then call Sheldon Davidson Solicitors, Manchester's Personal Injury Specialists.